 Second floor exhibit

 The second floor exhibit is dedicated to the island province’s natural and geological history.
-The tarsier and different unique fauna are highlighted.
+Unique fauna like the tarsier is highlited.
 There’s even parts of a skeleton and bones a whale and dolphin.
 The varied flora and other fauna as well as fossils, and many more.
 These, showcased in a wide gallery with proper information data and display.

 The National Museum Bohol has come a long way.
 From that cramped space to something that Boholanos can be very proud of.
 It’s modern and spacious.
 And now, have much more spaces to highlight and display the unique cultural, heritage and treasures of the province.